 More information is available at Who Should Get Vaccinated Against Influenza.

-People who have ever had a severe allergic reaction to eggs may be advised not to get vaccinated.
+People who have ever had a severe allergic reaction to eggs may be advised not to get vaccinated or to get recombinant flu vaccine, if they are aged 18 through 49 years.
 People who have had a mild reaction to eggâ€”that is, one which only involved hivesâ€”may receive a flu shot with additional precautions.
-Make sure your health care provider knows about any allergic reactions.
-Most, but not all, types of flu vaccine contain small amount of egg.
+Recombinant flu vaccines also are an option for these people if they are aged 18 through 49 years and they do not have any contraindications to that vaccine.
+Make sure your doctor or health care professional knows about any allergic reactions.
+Most, but not all, types of flu vaccine contain a small amount of egg.

 Influenza vaccine is not approved for children younger than 6 months of age.